Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

 |Working from home||13%|

-That said, a lot of engineers I’ve spoken to would not want to work from home indefinitely.
-And I get why.
+That said, a lot of engineers I’ve spoken to wouldn’t want to work from home indefinitely.
+Here are some reasons I often hear:

-- Loss of social interactions can lead some people to depression
+- Loss of social interactions leading to depression

-- Unable to efficiently solve complex problems with your colleague’s
+- Inability to efficiently solve complex problems with your colleague’s

-I find being in a team environment in person is the best way to solve complex problems.
-You bounce ideas off each other.
-Troubleshoot together in real-time without any hiccups.
+For example, I find in-person team environments to be the best way to solve complex problems.
+You bounce ideas off each other and troubleshoot in real-time.

-That’s why personally I prefer the office environment for at least several days of the week.
+That’s why personally I prefer the office environment for at least several days a week.

 Overall though, it comes down to someone’s personality.
-Some people prefer working alone.
+Some people are introverts and prefer working at home.

-Because working remotely isn’t all sunshine and rainbows either.
-From Buffer again, here’s a breakdown over the biggest struggles with working remotely.
+Because working remotely isn’t all sunshine and rainbows.
+From Buffer again, here’s a breakdown of the biggest struggles with remote work.

 |Biggest remote working struggles||Respondent rate|